-SPEAKING CUE CARDS
+SPEAKING CUE CARDS – Course 1

-Describe an activity that you do after school/work.
+Describe an activity that you like doing after school/work.
 You should say What it is?
 When and Where you do it?
 Who you do it with?

-And how you feel about it?
+Why you like doing that activity And how you feel about it?

 Describe a time when you helped a friend You should say When it was?
+What happened to your friend?
 How you helped him/her?
 Why you helped him/her?
 And how you felt about it?

 Describe a person with whom you like to spend time with You should say Who the person is?
-What kind of activities you like to do with that person What you like most about that person
+What kind of activities you like to do with that person How you feel when spending time with that person

 Describe your first day at school.
 You should say Where was it?
 What happened?
 Explain how you felt on that day?